Retail trade group to opt out of $7.2 billion credit card-fee pact

 U.S. District Judge John Gleeson has already given preliminary approval to the proposal, potentially the largest private antitrust settlement in U.S. history.
 Nearly 8 million stores, restaurants and other merchants that accept credit cards have been given until May 28 to opt out or object to the deal.

 If merchants opt out, they will not be eligible to receive a portion of the monetary damages.
-However, they will also not be bound by parts of the settlement that would prohibit them from suing Visa and Mastercard over similar interchange issues in the future, and could potentially bring their own lawsuits.
+But they note that they will be bound by parts of the settlement that would prohibit them from suing Visa and Mastercard over similar interchange issues in the future, if the settlement is approved.

 “We do have the support from a large majority of our membership for opting out and objecting, and we want to make sure we’re shedding light on what the true ramifications are for the proposed settlement,” White said in an interview.